-The proposed bill amends the Michigan Penal Code by adding Section 396a, which mandates that law enforcement officers must wear appropriate identification while interacting with the public in the course of their duties.
+The bill amends the Michigan Penal Code by adding a new section, 396a, which mandates that law enforcement officers must wear appropriate identification while interacting with the public in the course of their duties.
 Specifically, officers are prohibited from wearing masks or personal disguises during these interactions.
 However, there are exceptions outlined in subsections (2) and (3) that allow officers to forgo wearing identification during covert operations or to wear masks under certain circumstances, such as to prevent the transmission of airborne diseases, protect against airborne toxins, or safeguard against physical harm in high-risk situations.

 Statutes affected: